 During our stay, we had dinner in the private boma on the shore.
-We started with a delicious corn chowder soup served in individual pots, along with freshly baked bread.
-Dinner was a barbeque with a selection of meat from lamb and steak to chicken.
+We started with a delicious corn chowder served in individual pots, along with freshly baked bread.
+Dinner was a barbecue with a selection of meat, from lamb and steak to chicken.
 Sides included salads, cooked pumpkin, beans, carrots and potatoes.
-For those with room, dessert was a tart, lemon soaked sponge with cream.
+For those with room, dessert was a tart, lemon-soaked sponge with cream.

 Vegetarians can be catered for, but advance notice should be given.